jer0dh/genesis-starter/README.md

   * add `node_modules/slick-carousel/slick/slick.js` to `jsConcatenatedScripts` in `package.json`
   * add php code to produce the markup needed by slick.js
   * add javascript code in `theme_src/js/my_scripts.js` to initialize slick on the element's markup
+  * slick.js currently does not support responsive image markup (img tag with srcset and sizes attributes).  `theme_options/js/slick-responsive-lazy.js` gives an example of how one can still do this with background images.
+  * `theme_options/css/supporting/_slick-custom.scss` gives some example styling to create a set aspect ratio for the slider, add classes needed for `slick-responsive-lazy.js`, altering next and previous icons, and providing a fluid size text for the content.

 ### Infinite Scroll - using [modified Bill Erickson code](https://www.billerickson.net/infinite-scroll-in-wordpress/)